 You are a warden until your successor is elected or appointed.
-However you cease being a warden before that time if you:
+However you cease being a warden before that time if you -

-- die; or - · resign: or - become bankrupt; or - become a patient or protected person under the Mental Health Act or Protected Estates Act; or - become an employee who is paid from the funds of the parish or church; or - become a prohibited person under the Child Protection (Prohibited Employment) Act; or - fail to make the declaration referred to above before or within seven days of becoming a warden.
+- die; or - resign; or - become bankrupt; or - become mentally ill or otherwise incapable of acting, or - become an employee who is paid from the funds of the parish or church; or - are convicted of a disqualifying offence listed in Schedule 2 of the Child Protection (Working with Children) Act 2012, or - fail to make the declaration referred to above before or within seven days of becoming a warden.